olavolav/uniplot/README.md

 the series into a number of bins given by the `bins` option and display the result.

+Additional options, in alphabetical order:

+* `bins` - Number of bins to use.
+Defaults to `20`.
+* `bins_min` - Lower limit of the first bin.
+Defaults to the minimum of the series.
+* `bins_max` - Upper limit of the last bin.
+Defaults to the maximum of the series.

 When calling the `histogram` function, the `lines` option is `True` by default.

 Example: